Tōjō Station (Hiroshima)

+Lines

+Tōjō Station is served by the Geibi Line, and is located 18.8 kilometers from the terminus of the line at Bitchū-Kōjiro and 25.2 kilometers from Niimi.

 Station layout

-Tōjō Station features a single side platform serving one track.
-The station was originally built with two side platforms serving two tracks, however one of the platforms became inaccessible after the overpass connecting the two platforms was closed.
+The station consists of one ground-level side platform serving a single bi-directional track.
+Originally, it was a station with two opposite side platforms and two tracks, but the footbridge to the opposing platform (Platform 1) has become unusable due to aging and cannot be entered.
+As a result, it currently operates as a one platform station.
+However Platform 1 remains in situ.
 The station building is located beside the remaining platform.
 The station is only staffed during the morning hours, and is unattended otherwise.

 Adjacent stations

 History

-The station opened on November 25, 1930 as a terminal station of the formerly Sanshin line to Yagami Station.
+Tōjō Station was opened on November 25, 1930 as a terminal station of the Sanshin line to Yagami Station.
 The station became a through station on June 15, 1935 when the extension towards Onuka Station was opened.
 Service was renamed to the Geibi Line on July 1, 1937.

-The station was transferred to JR West after the dissolution of JNR on April 1, 1987.
+It became part of JR West in 1987 when Japan National Railways was privatized.

+Passenger statistics

+In fiscal 2019, the station was used by an average of 11 passengers daily.

 Surrounding area

 The station serves the town of Tōjō.
 Hiroshima Prefectural Tōjō High School is located near the station.
-The Tōjō branches of the Shōbara City Offices and Police are also located nearby.
+The Tōjō branches of the Shōbara city hall and police are also located nearby.
 Japan National Route 182 is accessible from the station as well.